vonglasow/atoum-documentation/source/en/asserters/exception.inc.rst

 exception
 *********

-C'est l'assertion dédiée aux exceptions.
+It's the assertion dedicated to exceptions.

 .. code-block:: php